soheldhengre/PixelPoint/README.md

 # PixelPoint
 <br>
-This app lets you download images of a particular location where you double tap on the map.<br>
+This app lets you download images of a particular location where you double tap on the map and. it also has a 3d touch feature implemented while pressing the images with different touch pressure<br>

 ### Pods Used :
 ```pod 'Alamofire', '~> 4.5'```